ChandlerJayCalkins/Capstone-Meeting-Bot/README.md

 Make sure the file has nothing else in it except the token.
 To create your own discord bot and get it's token, go to [the Discord Developer Portal](https://discord.com/developers/applications).

+# Contact Info

+Just like above, create a file called "`contact_info.txt`" in the root directory of this repository, and put a string that will display your contact info in it on the first line.
+The bot will display this string to users so if they are having ay problems with it, they can contact you.
+This is optional, the bot will still run without this file or if it's empty.

 # Required Server Permissions for the Bot
 - [x] Send Messages
 - [x] Send Messages in Threads